Buerkert/VncLib/README.md

 ### Installing

-Download the latest release, see the [Releases](https://github.com/patdhlk/vnclib/releases) and add a reference in your .NET application or build it yourself using msbuild or/and vs2017.
+Download the latest release, see the [Releases](https://github.com/patdhlk/vnclib/releases) and add a reference in your .NET application or build it yourself using dotnet.

 Then you can use it in your ViewModel or somewhere you want to display the remote desktop.